Are you having a hard time structuring your hero’s journey? You’re not alone.

 If you’re looking for some extra help getting your book structured, check out our book outline guide also.
 If you’re just looking to learn a little more about how the Hero Journey works, we’re here to break it down and show you how to apply it to your book!

 What is the Hero’s Journey?

-The Hero’s Journey is a storytelling structure that breaks stories down to their core elements.
+The Hero’s Journey is a storytelling structure that breaks down stories to their core elements.
 In its most basic form, the Hero’s Journey breaks stories down into three parts: the Departure, the Initiation, and the Return.
-These stages describe a character existing in their current world, the action which causes them to leave it, and how they’ve changed when they come back home.
+These stages describe a character existing in their current world, the action that causes them to leave it, and how they’ve changed when they come back home.

 The Hero’s Journey was originally outlined by Joseph Campbell in his book The Hero With a Thousand Faces.
 In this book, Campbell argues that all books and all heroes follow the same basic plot points.
 He also outlines a story structure that aims to categorize every story into a series of plot beats.
 These plot beats make up the Hero’s Journey.